dougsparling/lucene-testbed/blog.md

 * `TypeAttribute`: Contains the "type" of the current token.
 Because we are adding start and end quotes to the token stream, we will introduce two new types using our filter.
 * `OffsetAttribute`: Lucene can optionally store references to the location of terms in the original document.
 These references are called offsets, and are just start and end indices into the original character stream.
 If we change the buffer in `CharTermAttribute` to point at just a substring of the token, we must adjust these offsets accordingly.

 You may be wondering why the API for manipulating token streams is so convoluted, and why we can't just do something like `String#split` on the incoming tokens.
 This is because Lucene is designed for high-speed, low-overhead indexing, and the built-in tokenizers and filters can quickly chew through gigabytes of text while using only megabytes of memory.
 To achieve this, few or no allocations are done during tokenization and filtering, and so the `Attribute` instances mentioned above are intended to be allocated once and reused.
-If your tokenizers and filters are written in this way, you can customize Lucene without compromising performance.
+If your tokenizers and filters are written in this way, and minimize their own allocations, you can customize Lucene without compromising performance.

 With all that in mind, let's see how to implement a filter that takes a token such as `["Hello]`, and produces the two tokens, `["]` and `[Hello]`: